MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-dashboard-smart-order-in-the-iphone-app.md

 <properties
-   pageTitle="Turn on smart ordering for dashboards in the iPhone app" description="Turn on smart ordering for dashboards in the iPhone app (Power BI for iOS)" services="powerbi" documentationCenter="" authors="maggiesMSFT"
+   pageTitle="Turn on smart ordering for tiles in the iPhone app" description="Turn on smart ordering for tiles in the iPhone app (Power BI for iOS)" services="powerbi" documentationCenter="" authors="maggiesMSFT"